A Depression Therapist talks about HSP and depression

 There may be more ways that invalidation shows up for you as an HSP than for non-HSPs.
 Why?
 Because typically, what you need, and what you notice as an HSP doesn’t match the majority of the population needs and notices.
 So you might tire of being misunderstood: Why are you staying in tonight, everyone is going out?
 Why do you care that something unfair is happening at work, it doesn't have anything to do with you?
 Why do you get so irritated when you smell the neighbor’s dryer sheets, I never notice it?

 Make sure you remind yourself often that you are not alone.
-Your needs as an HSP are valid.
+Your needs as a Highly Sensitive person are valid.

 Isolation is another common experience of depression.
 You may find that feeling isolated is amplified if you’re Highly Sensitive.
 Making an effort to actually engage with other people can feel monumental when you’re feeling depressed.
 And, as we noted earlier, HSPs are often misunderstood.
 On a good day, you can weather that.
 In a time of feeling depressed, your invalidation antennae will be on high alert.
 Any misunderstanding or dismissal can feel devastating in those moments.
 This can make it harder to seek out social company again.
 To shield yourself from hearing people tell you to “cheer up” or “suck it up,” you may isolate more, which only feeds the cycle of despair, rumination, and hopelessness.